ElizPN/frontend-challenge/README.md

 ## Future improvments

 - Handle different time zones.
-- Add holidays for next year.
-- When the cursor is focused in the input, show a dropdown list with all holidays.
-Currently, we have to search for the particular holiday.
 - Besides unit tests, it would be nice to add end-to-end tests.
 - Improve responsivnes.
 - Finish the CI/CD pipeline.
 I have created a YAML file with all necessary steps.
 The pipeline is breaking at the last step.
 I assume there is an access issue, adding name and email should fix it.